StarRocks/starrocks/docs/deployment/deploy_shared_data.md

   > **CAUTION**
   >
-  >The hierarchical namespace must be disabled when you create the Azure Blob Storage Account.
+  >The hierarchical namespace must be disabled when you create the Azure Blob Storage Account.-->

 - If you use GCP Cloud Storage: